-these offers "No Sweat" bets.
-These promotions are materially no different, and just as misleading, as their "Risk-Free" predecessors, particularly considering that consumers in Kentucky still associate these offers, however labeled, with the "Risk-Free" promotion campaigns that were incessantly advertised on countless NFL, NBA, NHL, and MLB games.
-Nevertheless, DraftKings has continued to imply that betting on its platform in Kentucky can be no-risk as recently as December 2024.
+180. Many of the sportsbooks, including DraftKings, started to quietly move away from explicit "risk-free" language in late 2022.
+In that year, DraftKings pivoted to labeling these offers "No Sweat" bets.
+These promotions are materially no different, and just as misleading, as their "Risk-Free" predecessors, particularly considering that consumers in Illinois still associate these offers, however labeled, with the "Risk-Free" promotion campaigns that were incessantly advertised on countless NFL, NBA, NHL, and MLB games.
+Despite Illinois Gaming Board's new regulations, DraftKings has continued to imply that betting on its platform in Illinois can be no-risk as recently as December 2024.